yinggoings/retro-video-store/README.md

 - Following directions and reading comprehension
 - Demonstrating understanding of the client-server model, request-response cycle and conventional RESTful routes
 - Driving development with independent research, experimentation, and collaboration
+- Considering different implementations to meet project requirements
 - Using Postman as part of the development workflow
+- Using unit tests as part of the development workflow
 - Using git as part of the development workflow

 - Working with the Flask package: